-Discharge – absolute or conditional – these are the same as those for adult offenders
+- A discharge – whether absolute or conditional, these are the same as those for adult offenders

-Fine – as with adults, the fine should reflect the offence committed and the offender’s ability to pay.
-For offenders under 16, paying the fine is the responsibility of a parent/guardian and it will be their ability to pay that is taken into account when setting the level of the fine
+- A fine – as with adults, the fine should reflect the offence committed and the offender’s ability to pay.
+For offenders under 16, paying the fine is the responsibility of a parent or guardian and it will be their ability to pay that is taken into account when setting the level of the fine

-Referral order – this requires the offender to attend a youth offender panel (made up of two members of the local community and an advisor from a youth offending team) and agree a contract, containing certain commitments, which will last between three months and a year.
+- A referral order – this requires the offender to attend a youth offender panel (made up of two members of the local community and an advisor from a youth offending team) and agree a contract containing certain commitments which will last between three months and a year.
 The aim is for the offender to make up for the harm caused and address their offending behaviour.
-An order must be imposed for a first time young offender who has pleaded guilty (unless the court decides that another sentence is justified) and may be imposed in other circumstances.
+An order must be imposed for a first time young offender who has pleaded guilty – unless the court decides that another sentence is justified – and may be imposed in other circumstances

-Youth rehabilitation order – this is a community sentence which can include one or more requirements that the offender must comply with for up to three years.
-Some examples of the requirements that can be imposed are a curfew, supervision, unpaid work, drug treatment, mental health treatment and education requirements.
+- A youth rehabilitation order – this is a community sentence which can include one or more requirements that the offender must comply with for up to three years.
+Some examples of the requirements that can be imposed are a curfew, supervision, unpaid work, drug treatment, mental health treatment and education requirements

-Custodial sentences – young offenders can receive custodial sentences called a Detention and Training Order (DTO).
-They will only be imposed in the most serious cases.
-When they are given, they aim to provide training and education and rehabilitate the offender so they don’t reoffend.
-Sentences can be spent in secure children’s homes, secure training centres and young offender institutions.
+- A custodial sentence – young offenders can receive a custodial sentence called a Detention and Training Order (DTO).
+These orders will only be imposed in the most serious cases.
+When they are given, they aim to provide training and education and rehabilitate the offender so they don’t re-offend.
+Sentences can be spent in secure children’s homes, secure training centres and young offenders’ institutions.

-In the Crown Court, a DTO can also be given for a young person aged between 10 and 17 and for a longer period than two years if necessary.
+In the crown court, a DTO can also be given to a young person aged between 10 and 17 and for a longer period than two years if necessary.